almarklein/mypaas/docs/status.md

-# Checking the status of your PAAS and its services
+# Checking the status of your PaaS and its services

 Simply go to the url that you set during `mypaas server init`.
 This will provide an overview page with the status of the system and